Training and Raising a Dog in South Dakota

 Training and raising a dog to roam free outdoors in South Dakota may seem like an impossible task.
 Many dog owners lack the knowledge, time, and patience required to train a dog to roam free off-leash.
 Some dog owners keep their pets chained to a tree, fence, or pole for a long period of time.
 Both of these options seem harmless but can leave the animal feeling vulnerable and aggressive.
 Numerous studies have shown that tethered dogs have a higher tendency to bite than dogs who are not tied up.
 As a result, many communities have passed laws restricting pet owners from tethering their pets for an extended period of time.
 This helps to create a happy environment for the dog where it can roam free without feeling vulnerable to other animals and taunting humans.

-Hidden fencing may seem like a quick and easy solution; however, it requires training before your pet understands that it cannot leave the perimeter.
+Electric dog fencing may seem like a quick and easy solution; however, it requires training before your pet understands that it cannot leave the perimeter.
 We offer the ability to configure the perimeter of the hidden fence.
 SD dog owners can successfully train their dogs to stay out of prohibited areas in the yard using these configuration options.
-We install a thin wire underground that creates a perimeter around your yard that keeps the dog from approaching the underground fence.
+We install a thin wire underground that creates a perimeter around your yard that keeps the dog from approaching the hidden fence.
 SD dog owners simply attach a transmitter collar around their pet’s neck.
-The collar receives the radio signal emitted from the fence.
+The collar receives the radio signal emitted from the wireless dog fence.
 South Dakota dog owners should train their pets to retreat as soon as they approach the pet fence.
 If the dog continues to approach, the wireless system emits a correctional signal that typically stops your pet in its tracks.
 A Dog Guard out-of-sight pet fence includes a two-zone T-4 transmitter that grants dog owners control over the correctional output of the underground electronic fence.
 We also offer an RT-2 transmitter that is designed to keep pets from restricted areas inside your home.
 This is perfect for people who leave their homes for an extended period of time.
 Dog owners are responsible for working with their pets and teaching them what the correctional response means.
 Failing to properly train the dog with the basic commands can leave your pet confused as it continually tries to bolt over the hidden fence.